Reading progress: 0 percent

 How Technology Changed Heaviness

 This technical history does not replace the emotional one.
 It explains how emotional ideas could be made larger, denser, and more repeatable.
 Technology gave heaviness a physical grammar.
-It allowed pressure to be reproduced with more force and more control from one venue, one recording session, and one generation to the next.
+It let pressure be reproduced with more force and more control from one venue, one recording session, and one generation to the next.

 By the time heavy metal became a self-aware identity, the tools themselves had become part of the style’s language.
 Heaviness was now something musicians could design as well as feel.